 Looking at a shorter timeframe and less demand, planners have identified several key projects that can head off massive delays to airport operations for the projected 56 million passengers in 2027.
 The projects largely incorporate existing capacity investments, such as the International Arrivals Facility, expansion of the North Satellite, and building the new Concourse D Holdroom and hardstand facilities.
 Other projects will be necessary to realize a new terminal entirely.
 The planned location for such a facility with 19 gates would be north of Concourse D.

-To ready the new north terminal, planners have priorities companion projects that must be completed to allow for a new terminal to be operational.
+To ready the new north terminal, planners have prioritized companion projects that must be completed to allow for a new terminal to be operational.
 Those priorities include:

 - Relocating the airport expressway further east and making targeted improvements;